Geeks-Sid/CHP/README-DEV.md

 - `npm run install:all` - Install dependencies for all projects
 - `npm run build` - Build both backend and frontend for production
 - `npm run clean` - Clean all build artifacts and node_modules
+- `npm run healthcheck` - Run health check to verify all dependencies are ready

 ## Service URLs